acorn-io/runtime/docs/docs/39-publishing.md

 docker build -t index.docker.io/<org>/<image>:<version> .
 ```

-You can use the tag to reference the built Acorn Image to run, push, and update it.
+You can use the tag to reference the built Acorn image to run, push, and update it.

-## Tagging existing Acorn Images
+## Tagging existing Acorn images

-If you want to push a local Acorn Image to another registry, or move from a SHA to a friendly name, you can tag the image.
+If you want to push a local Acorn image to another registry, or move from a SHA to a friendly name, you can tag the image.
 The command is:

 ```shell
 acorn tag <current_image> <new_image>